ComputeStacks/billing-whmcs/README.md

 # ComputeStacks WHMCS

+## v2 Notes

+* Each service = 1 account in CS
+* `external_id` in CS is now the `clientid` in WHMCS
+* Removed addon, templates, and lang directory as they are no longer used.

+## Old Readme

 The ComputeStacks integration for WHMCS has multiple parts:
   - WHMCS Addon Module
     + A way to store settings unique to your deployment with WHMCS.
   - WHMCS Provisioning Module
     + Handles Creating, Terminating, Upgrading, Suspension, and Plan / QTY changes
   - ComputeStacks direct API Integration